 The houses of Kerkouane often contain a central courtyard; one of them is encircled by a gallery held up by a colonnade, of Greek inspiration.
 Alternatively, other houses follow a linear structure.
 As for the central courtyard dwelling model, it has been used continuously in Tunisia over the centuries.

 The Punics manufactured a wide variety of jewellery, seals and amulets, some very fine.
-Jewellers worked with precious stones, gold, silver and glass paste.
+Jewellers worked with gemstones, gold, silver and glass.

 Kerkouane’s urban planning includes three small public squares.
 Most of the districts follow an orthogonal layout and the streets are relatively straight and wide, proving the existence of a pre-established design.